MicrosoftDocs/azure-dev-docs/articles/javascript/how-to/with-database/use-mysql-mariadb.md

 # Develop a JavaScript application with MySQL or MariaDB on Azure

-MariaDB and MySQL are two of the most widely deployed open source relational databases in the world and, while they share a common ancestry and maintain compatibility via the MySQL protocol (MySQL clients can connect to MariaDB and vice versa), they have evolved in their own ways, becoming separate databases with unique features and different product visions.
+MariaDB and MySQL share a common ancestry and maintain compatibility via the MySQL protocol.
+MySQL clients can connect to MariaDB and vice versa.

 To create, move, or use a MySQL or MariaDB database, you need an **Azure** resource.
 Learn how to create the resource and use your database.